 To make the cakes:

 Preheat an oven to 180°C (160°C fan) oven/gas.
-Grease and line 2 18cm cake tins (for larger tines, increase the recipe quantities proportionately).
+Grease and line two 18cm cake tins (for larger tines, increase the recipe quantities proportionately).

-Sift the flour, baking bowder and bicarbonate of sofa into a the bowl of a stand mixer.
+Sift the flour, baking powder and bicarbonate of sofa into a the bowl of a stand mixer.
 Stir in the sugar and pecan nuts.
 Add the eggs, oil and orange extract, and then run the mixer to create a smooth cake batter.
+Stir in the carrots.

 Step 3: Divide the mixture equally between the cake tins, smooth the tops.
 Bake in the oven for about 50 minutes until firm to the touch, lightly golden and risen.
 Cool for 10 minutes in the tins then turn out on to a wire rack to cool completely.